Twint-AG/twint-shopware-plugin/document/twint-payment-extension-guideline.md

 #### 3. Go to `Settings -> Extensions -> TWINT Express Checkout`

-Under the `Display options` section -> Select where we want the `TWINT Express Checkout` button to be displayed.
+Under the `Display options` section -> Choose the placement for displaying the `TWINT Express Checkout` button.

 #### 4. Go to `Settings -> Payment methods`

 - Ensure that the below payment methods are enabled:
     - TWINT - Express Checkout
     - TWINT - Regular Checkout
-- We can further custom the payment method (e.g. add logo) by click the `Edit details` link next to each payment method.
+- The payment method can be customized (e.g. add logo) by clicking the "Edit details" link next to each payment method.

 <img src="./screenshots/twint-payment-methods.png" alt="Active TWINT payment methods" width="900" height="auto">